 PepsiCo, maker of Sierra Mist soda, Tropicana juice and Gatorade sports drink, also reported better-than-expected fourth-quarter profit and forecast a 5 percent decline in 2012 earnings as it increases advertising and marketing by $500 million to $600 million.

-The marketing investment will be focused on 12 brands, including Pepsi-Cola, Lay's, Gatorade, Tropicana, Doritos and 7-UP.
+The investment will be focused on 12 brands, including Pepsi-Cola, Lay's, Gatorade, Tropicana, Doritos and 7-UP.
 It is trying to improve performance in North America, where it lags behind archrival Coca-Cola Co .

-The job cuts, which represent about 3 percent of PepsiCo's payroll, will occur in 30 countries, PepsiCo said.
+The job cuts will occur in 30 countries, PepsiCo said.